goodvibs/eval.bar/README.md

 Please contribute!
 I'm open to any and all contributions.
 Feel free to either implement a feature from the to-do list or suggest a new feature.
 If you find a bug, please open an issue.

 ## Long-Term Vision
-I want to make eval.bar an analysis tool on par with or better than ChessBase, SCID, and other serious analysis tools.
-This is a lofty goal and will take a lot of work.
+I want to make eval.bar an analysis tool comparable to ChessBase, SCID, and other serious analysis tools, with the following improvements:
+- Zero installation required (runs in the browser)
+- Beautiful, modern UI (all the other tools look like they're from the 90s)
+- Easy to use, beginner-friendly (no need to read a manual to get started)
+- Cheaper cloud analysis, and otherwise free (no paywalls)
+- Chess engine development support (Provides a UI for engine developers to test their engines)
+- Open-source (so that the community can contribute and improve the tool)